 All members of the equine family have evolved to extract their necessary nutrition from grasses.
-Ponies and donkeys especially are able to extract nutrients from coarse grasses and plant that might not support a larger horse.
+Horses and donkeys especially are able to extract nutrients from coarse grasses and plants that might not support a larger horse.
 Their teeth are suited to grinding the coarse plant fiber, and the long, slow digestive system efficiently extracts nutrients and energy from the plants it eats.

 Grass and Nutrients

 On the best quality pasture, horses should be able to get all the nutrients they need.
-This, after all, is what they evolved to eat.
-Unfortunately, very few owners, through no fault of their own, have top quality pasture.
-Overgrazing, drought, freezing, poor management, poor soil, and snow cover all affect the quality of the grass and the horse’s ability extract adequate nutrition.
+This, after all, is what they naturally eat in the wild.
+Unfortunately, very few owners, through no fault of their own, have top quality pastures.
+Overgrazing, drought, freezing, poor management, poor soil, and snow cover all affect the quality of the grass and the horse’s ability to extract adequate nutrition.
 Some of these conditions can be compensated for with good pasture management and soil amendments.

 Ponies, donkeys, and some mules may need to be restricted from eating too much fresh grass as they metabolize their food much more efficiently.
-Overeating can easily cause obesity and health problems like founder--a painful inflammation within the hooves.
+Overeating can easily cause obesity and health problems like founder, which is a painful inflammation within the hooves.
 Even horses that do quite well on rich pasture may need a period of adjustment if they’ve been eating hay, say after a long winter.
 A quick change can cause colic and other health problems.

-The simple answer is yes, a pasture can potentially be the sole source of nutrition for your horse.
-Given the variability of a horse’s own metabolism and needs, though, pasture alone may not be sufficient.
+The simple answer is yes.
+A pasture can potentially be the sole source of nutrition for a horse.
+Given the variability of a horse’s own metabolism and needs, though, pasture alone may not be sufficient for your horse.
 This is why keeping a careful watch over your horse’s condition is essential.